Decision Making, Critical Thinking, Problem Solving, and Change Processes

 - Contemplate alternative ways to describe the problem.

-- Decide what is relevant and not relevant to make a decision.
+- Decide what information is relevant and not relevant for the situation.

-- Identify what useful resources are available: facts, people, ideas, processes, other...
+- Identify useful resources that are available: facts, people, ideas, processes, other...

-- Identify who can assist or influence the decision making process and determine if their help or influence would lead to success or block success.
+- Identify any influences or influence systems that can hamper or assist to influence the decision making process and determine if their help or influence would lead to accurate information and better decisions.

 - Brainstorm using brainstorming rules, be creative and positive, ask what if questions, don't hesitate to imagine best possible scenarios.